composer/composer/doc/05-repositories.md

 This is also the repository type that packagist uses.
 To reference a `composer` repository, just supply the path before the `packages.json` file.
-In case of packagist, that file is located at `/packages.json`, so the URL of the repository would be `packagist.org`.
+In the case of packagist, that file is located at `/packages.json`, so the URL of the repository would be `packagist.org`.
 For `example.org/packages.json` the repository URL would be `example.org`.